natatsypora/dynamic_calendar/README.md

 - the yearly calendar displays all the holidays for the selected year

 The application also includes a 'Holidays' tab that displays a table of all the Bank Holidays for the 2024-2033 years.
-The table can be downloaded as a CSV file.
+The table can be downloaded as PNG and the file with holidays in CSV format.

  The application also includes a sidebar with today's date, current time and timezone.